Take up to 30% off any board review question bank and $150 off CME activities.

 Past successful examinees state the most important part of the nuclear cardiology exam is to understand imaging protocols (including indications and contraindications), radiotracers (half lives, metabolism, and excretion routes), and imaging artifacts (false positives and false negatives).
 Echo Boards are commonly known as the tougher test while the Nuclear Cardiology exam is more straightforward; however, students who’ve taken both exams have mentioned that this is misleading.
 Do not drop your guard -- images within the Nuclear Cardiology exam are not easy to interpret, there is a lot of transient ischemic dilation (TID), and straightforward artifacts are non-existent.

 Our Nuclear Cardiology question bank is specifically targeted to the CBNC exam topics and serves as a great review.
 It’s also the perfect complement to the American Society of Nuclear Cardiology board exam prep course, but many still use the question bank independently for a thorough review.
 Even if you mark the question correctly, reviewing the explanation is a good way to discover additional context around the questions.
 We have worked to create detailed explanations that explain the rationales, and occasionally how to approach the problem.

-The University of Nebraska Medical Center, Center for Continuing Education designates this Internet Enduring Material for a maximum of 15 AMA PRA Category 1 Credit(s)™.
+BoardVitals is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+BoardVitals designates this Internet Enduring Material for a maximum of 15 AMA PRA Category 1™ Credit(s).
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 Further Nuclear Cardiology CME info found here.